 The INF Treaty is set to collapse at the end of this week.
 Revisit some highlights of the Bulletin‘s coverage of the treaty, including alleged Russian violations and the US pullout. https://t.co/j8daISRzS8 pic.twitter.com/Kp1sZm7Y0P

 A pillar of European security

-Last year, when Trump announced the withdrawal set to take effect on August 2, 2019, Germany’s foreign minister, Heiko Maas, said the treaty was “vitally important for Europe’s security.”
-He said Russia had to answer allegations that it violated the agreement, but Trump’s decision was regrettable.
+Last year, when Trump announced the planned withdrawal, Germany’s foreign minister, Heiko Maas, said the treaty was “vitally important for Europe’s security.”
+He said Russia would have to answer claims it violated the agreement, but Trump’s decision was nonetheless regrettable.

 “It poses difficult questions for us and for Europe.
 For 30 years, the INF Treaty, which prohibits Russia and the United States from possessing and testing ground-launch intermediate range missiles, has been an important pillar of our European security architecture,” said Maas.

 This week, Maas said Europe will be less secure without the INF Treaty.

 “We regret the fact that Russia has not done what was necessary to save the INF treaty.
 Now, we call all the more on Russia and the U.S. to preserve the New START treaty as a cornerstone of worldwide arms control,” said Maas.
 “Nuclear powers such as China must also face up to their responsibility on arms control — they have more weight in the world than at the time of the Cold War.”